Irish Singers (5)

 Derry JF Doody

-CHRISTIE HENNESSY was one of many 'Messenger Boys' in every town in Ireland who had their fair quota of ‘Messenger Boys’ who delivered groceries in all weathers on messenger bicycles with a large basket positioned in front of the handlebars.
+Every town in Ireland had their fair quota of ‘Messenger Boys’ who delivered groceries in all weathers on messenger bicycles with a large basket positioned in front of the handlebars.
 Christie probably didn’t realise at that time that he possessed a unique musical genius.
 The music in Tralee of the 1950’s was primarily Irish ballads and he took his first musical steps at just six years old when a local man made Christie a dummy guitar out of a tea chest.

 A song composed by Christie that took him back to his Tralee roots ‘Messenger Boy’ became his own national anthem and endeared him to legions of fans around the globe.
 His first venture into a recording studio was in 1972 when he recorded his first album ‘The Green Album’ whilst still working at his day job.
 The new release made little impact and Christie would spend another twenty years toiling with his paint brushes to support his family.